 If you come across the “strange” phrases when it comes to tin whistle sound, playing, or even construction parts, there is a tin whistle dictionary made especially for beginners.
 Make sure to check it out and demystify any confusions that may arise while following the lessons.

 Not a requirement, but it really is a warm recommendation and a PRO tip.
 Once you learn the most basic stuff and start practicing, this little tool will help you do things the right way.
 It is not a recommendation for tin whistle only, but any other instrument too.
 If you get used to clunky playing without rhythm and tempo (such as many), everything else will be much harder to accomplish later.

 So, please get a basic metronome and use it whenever you practice.

 Wait, is this a tin whistle, penny whistle, or an Irish whistle guide?

-Initially, the traditional Irish tin whistle was made of tin, and it consists of two pieces: a plastic fipple (mouthpiece) and a tin body (tube).
-However, you may already be aware of whistles made from various materials, such as ABS plastic, brass, nickel, aluminum, wood.
+Initially, the traditional Irish tin whistle was made of tin, and it consisted of two pieces: a plastic fipple (mouthpiece) and a tin body (tube).
+However, you may already know about whistle models made from various materials, such as ABS plastic, brass, nickel, aluminum, wood.
 And a plethora of its variations and combinations.

 Well, that’s it, let’s get started!